 - B2 The Panel and base milk price calculation are supported by governance and assurance mechanisms provided by both internal and external parties.
-Fonterra's governance structure and processes are described in detail in its Reasons Papers supporting the base milk price calculation and its annual Farmgate Milk Price Statements.67 - B3 These mechanisms are intended to ensure: - B3.1 the integrity of the data extracted from Fonterra's systems and used in the calculation of the base milk price; - B3.2 the integrity of the calculation methodology (for example, that the financial models used to calculate the base milk price are arithmetically correct, and that they contain the correct inputs); - B3.3 the consistency of the calculation methodology with the rules set out in the Manual;68 and - B3.4 the consistency of changes to the Manual, and of the application of the Manual, to the Milk Price Principles, as set out in Fonterra's constitution and in section 2 of Part A of the Manual.69 - B4 The bodies which support the integrity of the base milk price calculation are outlined in Table B1 and Table B2 below.
+Fonterra's governance structure and processes are described in detail in its Reasons Papers supporting the base milk price calculation and its annual Farmgate Milk Price Statements.75 - B3 These mechanisms are intended to ensure: - B3.1 the integrity of the data extracted from Fonterra's systems and used in the calculation of the base milk price; - B3.2 the integrity of the calculation methodology (for example, that the financial models used to calculate the base milk price are arithmetically correct, and that they contain the correct inputs); - B3.3 the consistency of the calculation methodology with the rules set out in the Manual;76 and - B3.4 the consistency of changes to the Manual, and of the application of the Manual, to the Milk Price Principles, as set out in Fonterra's constitution and in section 2 of Part A of the Manual.